-Connecticut plastic surgeons Dr. Fusi & Dr. Craig are experienced, skilled breast reconstruction specialists.
-To help Connecticut breast cancer patients navigate the often confusing waters of breast cancer care, they have prepared this information regarding the timing of breast reconstruction which, while not pertinent to the treatment of the cancer itself, is often an important aspect of a Connecticut woman’s emotional recovery from breast cancer.
+Houston plastic surgeons Dr. Fusi & Dr. Craig are experienced, skilled breast reconstruction specialists.
+To help Houston breast cancer patients navigate the often confusing waters of breast cancer care, they have prepared this information regarding the timing of breast reconstruction which, while not pertinent to the treatment of the cancer itself, is often an important aspect of a Houston woman’s emotional recovery from breast cancer.

 Today, Breast Reconstruction Can Happen Immediately and Before Chemotherapy Treatments are over

 In years past, women who had mastectomies had very few options regarding breast reconstruction and the timing of the procedure.
 With new techniques available in both the fields of oncology and plastic surgery, that has all changed.
 Today’s mastectomy patients can go under anesthesia to have their breasts removed, and wake up from that same procedure with newly reconstructed breasts.
 Even more, many Houston breast cancer patients are candidates for undergoing a breast reconstruction before they are done with all of their chemotherapy treatments, meaning they never have to face the world without a full, feminine figure complete with breasts.

 What Breast Reconstruction Procedures Are Available with Immediate Reconstruction?